PART 12 - DEFAULT JUDGMENT

 (a) on a claim for delivery of goods subject to an agreement regulated by the Consumer Credit Act 19741;

-(b) where he uses the procedure set out in Part 8 (alternative procedure for claims); or
+(b) where they use the procedure set out in Part 8 (alternative procedure for claims); or

-(c) in any other case where a practice direction provides that the claimant may not obtain default judgment.
+(c) in any other case where a rule or practice direction says that the claimant may not obtain default judgment.

 (1) The claimant may obtain judgment in default of an acknowledgment of service only if at the date on which judgment is entered—

 (b) the relevant time for doing so has expired.

-(2) Judgment in default of defence (or any document intended to be a defence) may be obtained only –
+(2) Judgment in default of defence (or any document intended to be a defence) may be obtained only—

 (a) where an acknowledgement of service has been filed but, at the date on which judgment is entered, a defence has not been filed;

 (b) in a counterclaim made under rule 20.4, where at the date on which judgment is entered a defence has not been filed,

 and, in either case, the relevant time limit for doing so has expired.

 (3) The claimant may not obtain a default judgment if at the time the court is considering the issue—